 - hearing loss

-- speech and learning difficulties
+- problems with speech and learning

-- problems with memory and attention
+- problems with memory and focus

 - cerebral palsy